WS-JSNA/ws-jsna.github.io/_pages/ccgs-coastal-wider-determinants-alcohol.md

 | Worthing | - | - | 67.6% | 37.2-86.% | 26.7% | 8.8-56.9% | 5.6% | 1.7-18.1% |
 | South East | - | - | 72.5% | 41.7-91.3% | 20.8% | 6.4-50.1% | 6.7% | 2.0-21.4% |

-<figcaption>Modelled drinking behaviours - estimates for those who drink in Local Authority Districts of NHS Coastal West Sussex CCG; 2011.
-Source: Topography of Drinking Behaviours in England NWPHO/Liverpool JMU 2011</figcaption>
+<figcaption>Source: Topography of Drinking Behaviours in England NWPHO/Liverpool JMU 2011</figcaption>

 Whilst the topography of drinking behaviours is currently only available at the Local Authority District level, other drinking behaviours are recorded for the CCGs, including alcohol related road accidents.

 An alcohol related road accident is defined as a reported incident on a public road in which someone is killed or injured, where at least one of the motor vehicle drivers or riders involved either refused to give a breath test specimen when requested by the police (other than when incapable of doing so for medical reasons) or failed a roadside breath test by registering above 35 micrograms of alcohol per 100ml of breath.
 The statistic only includes incidents on public roads known to the police within 30 days of occurrence and so this is expected to be an underestimate of drink drinking behaviours.
 Data are pooled over three year periods to increase the accuracy of estimates.

 In England, the rate per 1,000 for reported road accidents in which at least one driver failed a breath test has declined significantly between 2011-13 (27.6 accidents per 1,000 accidents, 95% CI: 27.1 – 28.2) and 2012-14 (26.4 accidents per 1,000 accidents, 25.8 – 26.9).
 In NHS Coastal West Sussex CCG, the crude rate of alcohol related road accidents in 2012-14 was 27 alcohol related road accidents per 1,000 accidents (95% CI: 21.8 – 33.1 accidents), which is not significantly different from 2011-13 (33.4 accidents per 1,000, 95% CI:27.5 – 40.3 accidents) or compared to the national rate.